OpenDataDSL/website/docs/data/finance/_SONIA.md

 ### Licensing

-Data is freely available from the BOE website and can be used by clients without permissions.
+Data is freely available from the BOE website and can be used by customers without permissions.